luc1d-ed/Albus/README.md

 ```
 `[your question]
 ```
-(Remember to do not any space after the prefix.)
+(Remember to not add any space after the prefix.)

 Replace `<your question>` with the actual question you want to ask the bot.